-In November 1995, Princess Diana gave one of the most famous and controversial television interviews in royal history.
+In November 1995, Princess Diana gave one of the most infamous and controversial television interviews in royal history.

 She spoke to BBC journalist Martin Bashir about her marriage, life inside the Royal Family, her eating disorder and her struggles with the press, in a sit-down chat that was watched by more than 20 million Britons alone.

 She'd agreed to the interview to 'set the record straight' after incessant tabloid speculation about her relationship with Prince Charles.

 But 25 years later, the BBC and Bashir were subjected to an investigation - accused of lying and tricking Diana into going on camera, the findings of which have just been released.